jkeam/ocp-virt/README.md

 ## Pipeline

-We will now setup a pipeline that can build a Windows Golden Image in the form of a Data Volume that can be cloned for every new VM we want to create.
+We will now setup a pipeline that can build a Windows Golden Image in the form of a PVC that can be cloned for every new VM we want to create.

 1. Configure GitOps RBAC